Property Economics 101: How Supply & Demand Shape UK Property Prices

 The long‑run upward trend is not an accident.
 It is the predictable result of chronic undersupply meeting steady demand.
 This is why UK housing has historically been a strong inflation hedge and a resilient long‑term asset

 “Over the past 25–30 years, UK house prices have consistently outpaced general inflation, demonstrating the long‑term resilience of residential property as a real asset.
 While short‑term corrections occur — notably during the 2008 financial crisis and the 2023–24 interest‑rate shock — the long‑run trajectory remains upward.
-When deflated by CPI, the real‑terms house price index still shows substantial appreciation, underpinned by chronic undersupply, population growth, and structural demand.
-This long‑run divergence between HPI and CPI highlights the role of housing as an effective inflation hedge and a durable store of value for investors.”

 The Growing Gap Between Supply and Demand